Teebane bombing

 The Teebane bombing (or Teebane massacre) took place on 17 January 1992 at a rural crossroads between Omagh and Cookstown in County Tyrone, Northern Ireland.
 A roadside bomb destroyed a van carrying 14 construction workers who had been repairing a British Army base in Omagh.
 Eight of the men were killed and the rest were wounded.
-Most were civilians, while one of those killed and two of the wounded were British soldiers.
+Most were civilians, while one of those killed and two of the wounded were off-duty British soldiers.
 The Provisional Irish Republican Army (IRA) claimed responsibility, saying the workers were targeted because they were collaborating with the "forces of occupation".

 As all of those killed were Protestants, some saw the bombing as a sectarian attack against their community.
 On 5 February, the loyalist Ulster Defence Association (UDA) retaliated by shooting dead five Catholics at a betting shop in Belfast.

 Background

 Since the beginning of its campaign in 1970, the Provisional IRA had launched frequent attacks on British Army and Royal Ulster Constabulary (RUC) bases in Northern Ireland.
 In August 1985 it began targeting civilians who offered services to the security forces, particularly those employed by the security forces to maintain and repair its bases.
 The first to be killed was Seamus McAvoy (46), a Catholic who was shot dead at his home in Dublin for selling portable buildings to the RUC.
 In October 1990, the IRA launched three "proxy bomb" attacks.
 Three men, who worked for the security forces, were tied into cars loaded with explosives and ordered to drive to British Army checkpoints while their families were held at gunpoint.
 The bombs were then remotely detonated.
 Six soldiers and one of the drivers were killed in the first two attacks.
 A third proxy bomb was driven to Lisanelly British Army base in Omagh, but the main bomb failed to explode.
-An earlier attack had taken place on this barracks in January, when an IRA bomb damaged the perimeter fence.
+An earlier attack had taken place on this barracks in January when an IRA bomb damaged the perimeter fence.
 Between August 1985 and January 1992, the IRA killed 23 people who had been working for (or offering services to) the security forces.
 The IRA also alleged that some of those targeted had links with Ulster loyalist paramilitaries.